SysPoe/train-wiki/docs/Other/Resources/TRNGuru.md

-# Run Guru
+# TRN Guru

-Enter a train number below to see a breakdown of its meaning for both suburban and regional services.
+Enter a train reporting number below to see a breakdown of its meaning for both suburban and regional services.
 For a complete overview, please refer to the main guide.

 **[Full Train Numbering Guide](../../Train-Spotting/Train-Numbering-Guide.md)**